-*Please fill in the following fields once you have registered with the Copyright Office and delete the yellow highlighted text:*

-The designated Copyright Agent for Company is: _________
+The designated Copyright Agent for Company is:

-Designated Agent: _________
+Designated Agent: Durham Lex, Inc.

-Address of Agent: _________
+Address of Agent: 178 Thompson Street, Apt.
+4C, New York, New York 10012

-Telephone: _________
+Telephone: 678-939-4428

-Fax: _________

-Email: _________
+Email: founder@sheplegal.com

 General

 Changes.
-These Terms are subject to occasional revision, and if we make any substantial changes, we may notify you by sending you an e-mail to the last e-mail address you provided to us (if any), and/or by prominently posting notice of the changes on our Site.
+This Agreement is subject to occasional revision, and if we make any substantial changes, we may notify you by sending you an e-mail to the last e-mail address you provided to us (if any), and/or by prominently posting notice of the changes on our Site.
 You are responsible for providing us with your most current e-mail address.
 In the event that the last e-mail address that you have provided us is not valid, or for any reason is not capable of delivering to you the notice described above, our dispatch of the e-mail containing such notice will nonetheless constitute effective notice of the changes described in the notice.
-Continued use of our Site following notice of such changes shall indicate your acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.
+Continued use of our Site or Licensed Materials following notice of such changes shall indicate your acknowledgement of such changes and agreement to be bound by the terms and conditions of such changes.

-Dispute Resolution.
+Dispute Resolution; Governing Law.
 Please read the following arbitration agreement in this Section (the “Arbitration Agreement”) carefully.
 It requires you to arbitrate disputes with Company, its parent companies, subsidiaries, affiliates, successors and assigns and all of their respective officers, directors, employees, agents, and representatives (collectively, the “Company Parties”) and limits the manner in which you can seek relief from the Company Parties.
+This Agreement shall be governed by and construed in accordance with the laws of the State of New York, without regard to its conflict of laws provisions.
+For any disputes not subject to arbitration, the dispute resolution provisions of the Terms of Service for ShepBarPrep.com are incorporated by reference herein, and any court actions permitted under this Arbitration Agreement shall be brought exclusively in the state or federal courts located in New York County, New York, and you hereby consent to the personal jurisdiction of such courts.

 Applicability of Arbitration Agreement.
-You agree that any dispute between you and any of the Company Parties relating in any way to the Site, the services offered on the Site (the “Services”) or these Terms will be resolved by binding arbitration, rather than in court, except that (1) you and the Company Parties may assert individualized claims in small claims court if the claims qualify, remain in such court and advance solely on an individual, non-class basis; and (2) you or the Company Parties may seek equitable relief in court for infringement or other misuse of intellectual property rights (such as trademarks, trade dress, domain names, trade secrets, copyrights, and patents).
-This Arbitration Agreement shall survive the expiration or termination of these Terms and shall apply, without limitation, to all claims that arose or were asserted before you agreed to these Terms (in accordance with the preamble) or any prior version of these Terms.
+You agree that any dispute between you and any of the Company Parties relating in any way to the Site, the Licensed Materials, the services offered on the Site (the “Services”) or this Agreement will be resolved by binding arbitration, rather than in court, except that (1) you and the Company Parties may assert individualized claims in small claims court if the claims qualify, remain in such court and advance solely on an individual, non-class basis; and (2) you or the Company Parties may seek equitable relief in court for infringement or other misuse of intellectual property rights (such as trademarks, trade dress, domain names, trade secrets, copyrights, and patents).
+This Arbitration Agreement shall survive the expiration or termination of this Agreement and shall apply, without limitation, to all claims that arose or were asserted before you agreed to this Agreement (in accordance with the preamble) or any prior version of this Agreement.
 This Arbitration Agreement does not preclude you from bringing issues to the attention of federal, state or local agencies.
 Such agencies can, if the law allows, seek relief against the Company Parties on your behalf.
-For purposes of this Arbitration Agreement, “Dispute” will also include disputes that arose or involve facts occurring before the existence of this or any prior versions of the Agreement as well as claims that may arise after the termination of these Terms.
+For purposes of this Arbitration Agreement, “Dispute” will also include disputes that arose or involve facts occurring before the existence of this or any prior versions of the Agreement as well as claims that may arise after the termination of this Agreement.